 Be especially careful not to fertilize too much.
 Many growers don't realize they've made this mistake until it's too late because things will seem just fine at first.
 Using too much fertilizer will still cause the foliage to thrive, which will give the initial impression of a successful vine.
 Still, the excess fertilizer will negatively impact flowering down the line.
 Keep the soil pH between 6.1 and 7.8.

 4. Poor Timing When Pruning

 Older shoots on established plants should be removed during the spring to encourage later flowering.
 It's safe to cut the plant back 1/3 for major pruning.
 Late February to March are the ideal times to prune most Honeysuckle vines.

 5. Mold from Poor Ventilation

 Honeysuckle vines are prone to powdery mildews and molds.
 To reduce the chance of these developing on the vine, ensure adequate air movement around your plants.
 Always plant in the open air.

 6. Improper Support

-Most Honeysuckle vines are grown with support systems, although sometimes they're grown as ground cover for erosion control.
+Most Honeysuckle vines are grown with support systems, although sometimes grown as ground cover for erosion control.
 If using support systems, it's important to use them correctly.
 The trellis or arbor should be in place before planting.
 This removes the possibility of damaging the plant when installing a trellis on an area where a plant is already established.

 Plant the vine 6 to 12 inches (15 to 30 cm) away from the support to allow enough room for it to grow.
 Once the vine starts climbing the support system, tie it to the arbor using a strong, stretchy material, like strips of old nylon hosiery.
 Cross the material between the stem and the support system to prevent the stems from rubbing together.